ethereum/portal-network-specs/implementation-details-overlay.md

 ### G.3.b - Receipt via uTP

-Upon encountering a FOUNDCONTENT response that contains a uTP `connection-id`, the client can listen for and receive the content payload over the uTP stream.
+Upon encountering a FOUNDCONTENT response that contains a uTP `connection-id`, the client should initiate a uTP stream with the provided `connection-id` and receive the full data payload over that stream.

 ## G.4 - Gossip via OFFER/ACCEPT & uTP